engr-advising/engr-advising.github.io/_build/html/_sources/genadv.rst.txt

 To read your curriculum sheet, keep these things in mind:

 	* Any course which is written in **bold face** is only offered in the semester in which is it listed.
-	* Otherwise, the semesters in which each course is written is only a guideline or suggestion.
+	* Otherwise, the semesters in which each course is written is only a suggestion.
 You may take classes in different semesters than indicated, and you may sometimes take them out of order.
-	* To determine what to take next, you should keep in mind pre- and co-requisites, which are listed on the curriculum flow charts.
+	* To determine what to take next, you should keep in mind pre- and co-requisites, which are listed on the curriculum flow charts, as described in the next section.

 Flow Charts
 ***********